linama2593/Boosting_ML_Diabetes/README.md

-# Diabetes Decision Boosting model
+# Diabetes Decision Boosting Model 🚀

-The aim of this exercise is to predict whether a patient has diabetes using data from the National Institute of Diabetes and Digestive and Kidney Diseases using a boosting model
+This repository is dedicated to predicting whether a patient has diabetes using data from the National Institute of Diabetes and Digestive and Kidney Diseases, employing a boosting model.

-**Note:** the full exploratory data analysis can be found here: https://github.com/linama2593/Decis_Tree_Diabetes
+**Exploratory Data Analysis:** Full exploratory data analysis can be found [here](https://github.com/linama2593/Decis_Tree_Diabetes).

-## Folders' content:
+## Notebooks 📓

-### Notebooks:

-*   The main notebook, Diabetes_Boosting.ipynb, with all the code, is in the src folder.This notebook compares the performance, measureded by accuracy, of the optimal and non-optimised boosting model
+The main notebook, [`Diabetes_Boosting.ipynb`](src/Diabetes_Boosting.ipynb), containing all the code, is located in the `src` folder.
+This notebook extensively compares the performance, measured by accuracy, of both the optimized and non-optimized boosting models.

+## Folders 📁

+### `models/`

-*   Folder 'models' contains the stored models from the resulting analysis/estimations
+The `models` folder houses the stored models resulting from the analysis and estimations.

+Feel free to delve into the notebook and explore the models to gain insights into the predictive capabilities of the boosting model in determining diabetes.
+If you have any questions or suggestions, feel free to open an issue or contribute to the project.
+Happy predicting! 🩺📊